Privacy Policy

 To comply with legal obligations

-There may be situations where we need to use your information to comply with legal and regulatory obligations or defend claims.
+There may be situations where we need to use your information to comply with legal and regulatory obligations or defend claims, and to verify identity and prevent fraud and criminal activity

 How We Use Personal Information